bitcoin-sv/arc/doc/README.md

 To prevent DDoS attacks on callback receivers, each Callbacker service instance sends callbacks to the specified URLs in a serial (sequential) manner, ensuring that only one request is sent at a time.

->NOTE: Typically, there are several instances of Callbacker, and each one operates independently.

 The Callbacker handles request retries and treats any HTTP status code outside the range of `200–299` as a failure.
-If the receiver fails to return a success status after a certain number of retries, it is placed in failed state for a certain period.
-During this time, sending callbacks to the receiver is paused, and all callbacks are stored persistently in the Callbacker service for later retries.
+If the receiver fails to return a success status after a certain number of retries, the callback will be retried later.
+Callbacker sends the http messages in chronological order.
+If a callback fails, Callbacker will resend the same callback until the callback is sent successfully, or it expires before it attempts to send the next callback.

 >NOTE: Callbacks that have not been successfully sent for an extended period (e.g., 24 hours) are no longer sent.

-Callbacker sends the http messages in chronological order.
-If a callback fails Callbacker will resend the same callback until the callback is sent successfully, or it expires before it attempts to send the next callback.
+Multiple instances of Callbacker can run in parallel.
+In order to ensure the chronological order of callbacks each callback URL is always handled by only one callbacker instance.
+The synchronization on which instance handles which URL happens using a dedicated database table which maps callbacker instance to URL.

 ### BlockTx